-7.3 Penetration Testing according to AVA\VAN
+7.3 Penetration Testing according to AVA_VAN

-The Penetration Testing approach was based on developer's vulnerability analysis and based on the independent vulnerability assessment of the evaluator.
-The evaluators' approach was to systematically search for potential vulnerabilities and for known attacks in public domain sources and the use of actual information from international working groups.
-Analysis why vulnerabilities are unexploitable in the intended environment of the TOE were performed assuming high attack potential.
+The penetration testing approach was based on the developer's vulnerability analysis and based on the independent vulnerability assessment of the evaluator.
+The evaluator's approach was to systematically search for potential vulnerabilities and for known attacks in public domain sources and the use of actual information from international working groups.
+Analysis why vulnerabilities are not exploitable in the intended environment of the TOE were performed assuming high attack potential.
 To support and to verify the analysis specific penetration attacks were performed in the course of this evaluation.

 During the evaluator's penetration testing the TOE operated as specified.
 During the tests using high attack potential it has not been possible to succesfully penetrate the TOE and the usage of the certified secure HW could be verified.
-In the intended environment of use the TOE does not feature any exploitable vulnerabilities in the meaning of the Security Targets [6] resp.
-[8] for typical attackers possessing a high attack potential, if all the measures required are taken into consideration.
+In the intended environment of use the TOE does not feature any exploitable vulnerabilities in the meaning of the Security Targets [6] and [8] for typical attackers possessing a high attack potential, if all the measures required are taken into consideration.

 The overall test result is that no deviations were found between the expected and the actual test results.
-No attack scenario with the attack potential "high" was successful in the TOE's operational environment as defined in [6] resp.
-[8] provided that all measures required by the developer are applied.
+No attack scenario with the attack potential "high" was successful in the TOE's operational environment as defined in the ST [6] and [8] provided that all measures required by the developer are applied.